daniel-samson/neovim/README.md

 ## Supported OS

-The install script will only let you install on these distribution of linux using premade recipes.
+The install script will only let you install on:

 - Arch Linux
 - Debian Stretch
 - Debian Jessie
-- Mac OS
+- MacOS
 - Ubuntu 20.04
 - Ubuntu 19.04
 - Ubuntu 18.04